ooni/ooni.org/content/post/2025-ooni-explorer-thematic-censorship-pages/index.md

 ---
-title: "New OONI Explorer thematic censorship pages"
+title: "Launch: New OONI Explorer thematic censorship pages"
 description: "OONI launched new thematic censorship pages on OONI Explorer, featuring OONI data and findings on the blocking of social media, news media, and circumvention tools worldwide."
 author: "Maria Xynou"
 date: "2025-04-02"